 - Both Mary Westervelt and Doug McGee will facilitate this workshop.

 - Before the workshop: Submit Writing Assignment Two: the Background, Introduction and Reference sections of your final research paper.
 Email this to Mary Westervelt, email@example.com.
 The assignment is available by clicking here.

 - During the workshop, any remaining issues related to searching, or related to writing or use of sources in the intro and background sections will be addressed.
 The workshop will also focus on norms of writing and use of sources in other sections of a published paper.
 The final task of the workshop will be to draft the Abstract for your paper (note: the abstract should list at the top: the title, your name, and also the advisor's name).

 - Assignment: Submit to Mary Westervelt Writing Assignment Three.

 6. Final Reports

-Final and edited reports (from 15 to 20 pages) describing the background of your project, approach taken, methods used, results and discussions are due by the end of SUNFEST in printed and electronic form (MS Word).
-Instructions on writing the report can be found here.
-Drafts of the report are due 2 weeks before the end of the program so that you will be able to get feedback on the editorial aspects of report by Ms. Mary Westervelt and on the technical contents by your advisor.
+Final and edited reports (3,000 - 4,000 words) describing the background of your project, approach taken, methods used, results and discussion are due by the end of SUNFEST in electronic form (MS Word).
+We have created a template for you to use.
+That template, which includes instructions for writing the report, can be found here.
+Drafts of the report are due one week before the end of the program to Ms. Mary Westervelt (for editorial feedback) and to your advisor (for technical feedback).